 Vinyl siding is the preferred choice for residential homes in the United States.
-This is largely due to the fact that vinyl is durable, lasting between 20 and 30 years, and requires very little maintenance.
+This is largely due to the fact that vinyl is durable, lasting between 20 and 30 years.
+Vinyl requires very little maintenance, and can be easily cleaned with soap and water.
 Homeowners also choose vinyl for its affordability—depending on the brand, it costs between $.65 and $2.00 per square foot.
 Since vinyl siding is easily installed, many homeowners will install it themselves, saving additional money on labor costs.Yet another perk of vinyl siding is that it’s also incredibly customizable, available in countless color and design options.

 Wood siding is among the more expensive options, costing between $2.50 and $8.00 per square foot.
 Since wood is easy to work with, many homeowners can save on labor costs by installing it themselves.
 And since the wood can be stained or painted in any available color, it’s an incredibly customizable choice of siding.

 When it comes to choosing sustainable building materials, it doesn’t get much better than wood siding.
 Wood breaks down very easily in landfills.
 To increase the sustainability of your siding, choose Forest Stewardship Council certified wood siding, which is harvested without creating an undue burden on our forests.